She Blinded Me with Science

 "She Blinded Me with Science" is a song by the English musician Thomas Dolby, released in 1982.
-It was first released as a single in the UK in October 1982.
+It was first released as a single in the United Kingdom on 25 October 1982.
 It was subsequently included on the EP Blinded by Science and the 1983 re-release of Dolby's debut album The Golden Age of Wireless.

-Although viewed as a success in both the United States and Canada, peaking at No. 5 on the Billboard Hot 100 and 2 weeks at No. 1 in Canada's RPM Magazine, the song barely managed to score among the Top 50 in Dolby's native United Kingdom, peaking at No. 49 on the UK Singles Chart in 1982.
+Although viewed as a success in both the United States and Canada, peaking at No. 5 on the Billboard Hot 100 and 2 weeks at No. 1 in Canada's RPM magazine, the song barely managed to score among the Top 50 in Dolby's native United Kingdom, peaking at No. 49 on the UK Singles Chart in 1982.

 Dolby is often considered a one-hit wonder in the United States on the basis of the song's chart success there.
 In 2002, US cable television network VH1 named "She Blinded Me with Science" No. 20 on its list of the "100 Greatest One-hit Wonders".
 While the song is Dolby's only Top 40 single on the Billboard Hot 100, he has had other songs that scored on the music charts.
 In 2006, VH1 placed it at No. 76 on their list of "Greatest Songs of the '80s".
-Then, in 2009, it ranked No. 13 o n VH1's "100 Greatest One Hit Wonders of the 80s" list.
-The song was used as the theme song in the pilot episode of "The Big Bang Theory" before it was replaced with the "Big Bang Theory Theme" by rock band Barenaked Ladies.
+Then, in 2009, it ranked No. 13 on VH1's "100 Greatest One Hit Wonders of the 80s" list.
+The song was used as the theme song in the pilot episode of The Big Bang Theory before it was replaced with the "Big Bang Theory Theme" by rock band Barenaked Ladies.

-Song structure
+Background

 The song features exclamations from the British scientist and TV presenter Magnus Pyke, who repeatedly interjects "Science!" and delivers other lines in a deliberately caricatured mad scientist manner, such as, "Good heavens, Miss Sakamoto, you're beautiful!"
+The quote "As a known scientist, it would be a bit surprising if the girl blinded me with science" was Pyke actually talking through his character with Dolby.
+Dolby created the instrumental track for "She Blinded Me With Science" without MIDI and instead played the synthesizers by hand and programmed the drums on a computer.

+"She Blinded Me With Science" was not included on the original release of his debut album, The Golden Age of Wireless.
+Following the commercial success of the single, The Golden Age of Wireless was reissued with the song added to the track list.

+When discussing the song in a 1984 interview with Billboard, Dolby commented that he was "very pleased" with "She Blinded Me With Science" and that "something about it also turned me off.
+I thought it was my most frivolous song, that it wasn't me."